 Haynes is also very much taken by what he calls the new generation of “motivated, driven, ambitious” winemakers in the region that are helping to raise the standards even higher.
 “That’s really exciting for us and gets us out of bed in the morning.”

-Whilst Thibault Marion can’t claim that Domaine Seguin-Manuel is in any way a new producer, as it dates back to 1824, he himself took ownership of the property in 2004.
+Whilst Thibaut Marion can’t claim that Domaine Seguin-Manuel is in any way a new producer, as it dates back to 1824, he himself took ownership of the property in 2004.

 Over the last 16 years he has built up the estate to cover eight of its own hectares, all organically farmed, stretching out from its base in Savigny-lès-Beaune to take on vineyards in Beaune, Puligny-Montrachet, Pommard, Meursault and Vosne-Romanée.
 Together they account for up to 40% of its grapes, it then buys in the rest to ensure it can make wine from entry level up to Grand Cru.
 Marion, though, very much describes himself as an artisan producer making the equivalent amount of wine as a 20 hectare domaine.

-(Domaine Seguin-Manuel’s Thibault Marion: how producers are developing different areas of Bourgogne)
+(Domaine Seguin-Manuel’s Thibaut Marion: how producers are developing different areas of Bourgogne)

 What impact did Covid-19 have on importer/producer relationships